Add a little homemade cheer to your tree with these DIY Cardboard Gingerbread Ornaments!

 I really loved those windows and had visions to recreate something similar.
 Unfortunately, I forgot about them until I came across a gorgeous DIY Wreath from Little Red Window.
 So pretty!

 If you’re a crafter like me, you probably tend to save things.

-I had a piece of thin cardboard in my stash (I knew would be perfect for something … eventually!), and inspired by those windows and that pretty wreath, I decided to make these DIY Cardboard Gingerbread Ornaments!
+I had a piece of thin cardboard in my stash (I knew would be perfect for something … eventually!), and inspired by those windows and that pretty wreath, I decided to make these DIY Gingerbread Ornaments!

 I created simple shapes – houses, candy canes, gingerbread men, etc. (download the free templates at the end of the post) – then traced the shapes on cardboard, cut them out, and decorated them with a chalkboard marker.

 A little red and white twine added the perfect finishing touch to these adorable DIY Cardboard Gingerbread Ornaments.

 These DIY Christmas ornaments are a project that anyone can do, so gather your girlfriends or kids!
 Have fun adding your own designs or use mine for inspiration.

 Want to make these do it yourself Christmas ornaments?
 Here’s what you’ll need: